 A melting pot of thoughts, discussions, ideas, views and useful writing exercises for all genres.

 I found the one-to-one to be invaluable.
 Talking to someone about it and some of the problems I’m facing with it helped me to see it more clearly and gave me something of a different viewpoint on it, which was good.

 This is very different from more conventional writing workshops and might particularly suit people who are not so much wanting very specific writing support but more interested in exploring their own and others’ creative process.

 Pulls you out of your writing and into yourself, then pushes you out of yourself and into your writing.

-I have been creating spaces in which to think, write and experiment across the community for over twenty years.
-I draw on my practice as a poet, performer and artistbook maker.
-I devise the sessions from my own writing processes that have created work for print, multimedia exhibits, dance videos, lyrics, pyrotechnical installations, on stage and as an improvised opera.
-I have written books: Host, my first poetry collection, was published by Waterloo Press (2010), and melt is due out Autumn this year.
+I have been creating spaces in which to think, write and experiment across the community for over thirty years.
+I draw on my practice as a poet, performer, artistbook maker and collaborator.
+I devise the sessions from my own writing processes which have resulted in work for print – in books, journals, and artistbooks – multimedia exhibits, dance videos, lyrics, pyrotechnical installations, on stage and radio.
+I have written books: Host, my first poetry collection, was published by Waterloo Press (2010), andmelt came out December 2020.
 Between the two collections I have also co-written site-specific immersive stories, told through geocaching, augmented reality, micro-print & performance.
 I also work as a coach, mentor and editor.

 Have a rootle around the website to find out more about me.

 How can writers of different genres learn from each other?
 How might the work, ideas and interests cross-fertilize?
 What happens in that space where different imaginations meet?
 Read more about my thinking of the imaginarium here